PacktPublishing/Building-Your-Own-JavaScript-Framework/chapter7/componium/README.md

 Parameters:

 - `path`: The URL path where the view will be accessible.
-- `viewName`: The name of the view, presumably used to locate the view template or component.
+- `viewName`: The name of the view, used to locate the view template or component.
 - `config`: A configuration object with view-specific options.

+## Static Directories

+Adds a new static path to serve static files from a particular directory.

+`server.addStaticDirectory(path, directory);`

 ## License